deepomicslab/LocalHGT/README.md

 See `output/test_sample.acc.csv` for breakpoint results, and see `test_event_output.csv` for event results.

 ## Construct reference database
-The database (a single `fasta` file) should contain all the representative references of your concerning bacteria.
+The reference database (a single `fasta` file) should contain all the representative genomes of your concerning bacteria.
+For example, to analyze HGT events between bacteria A, B, and C, we should collect the representative genomes in `fasta` format for each bacterium and merge them into a single fasta file.

-For example, use gut-specific representative genomes collection of the [UHGG](https://www.nature.com/articles/s41587-020-0603-3) database.
+To analyze HGTs in human gut microbome, we use gut-specific representative genomes collection of the [UHGG](https://www.nature.com/articles/s41587-020-0603-3) database.
-The script `paper_results/build_UHGG_reference.py` can download the gut-specific UHGG v1 database.
+The script `paper_results/build_UHGG_reference.py` can download the human gut-specific UHGG v1 database.
 The command is
 ```
-Construct the reference from gut-specific UHGG V1 database.
+Construct the reference from human gut-specific UHGG V1 database.

 required arguments:
   -r        <str> Generated reference file. (default: None)